51Degrees/documentation/src/concepts/configuration/builders/elementbuilder.md

 @Flowelements are constructed using a **builder** which follows the [fluent builder pattern](https://en.wikipedia.org/wiki/Fluent_interface).
-This gives a consistent structure when building any @flowelement, allowing automatic building via configuration files.
+This gives a consistent structure when building any @flowelement and allows automatic building via configuration files.

-Typically the @flowelement built by a **builder** is added to a @pipeline via a @pipelinebuilder.
+Typically the @flowelement built by an **element builder** is added to a @pipeline via a @pipelinebuilder.

 By convention, a @flowelement's configuration is immutable once it has been